Hassan Nasrallah: 2006 Lebanon War

-Following the war, came what is known as the "Green Flood" (Al-sayl al-akhdhar), according to Iranian-born journalist Amir Taheri.
+At the end of the 2006 war, Nasrallah's speech solidified his public image as a "charismatic leader in the media age," according to Dina Matar, a scholar of Arab media.
+The speech made him a "symbol of pan-Arab national heroism" and it included this appeal to the Lebanese nation: Our victory is not the victory of the party... it is not the victory of a party or a community; rather it is a victory for Lebanon, for the real Lebanese people, and every free person in the world...
+Your resistance, which offered in the 2000 victory a model for liberation, offered in the year 2006 a model for steadfastness; legendary steadfastness and miraculous steadfastness.
+It is strong proof for all Arabs and Muslims, and all rulers, armies and peoples...
+The Lebanese resistance provided strong proof to all Arab and Islamic armies...What is known as the "Green Flood" (Al-sayl al-akhdhar) came after the war, according to Iranian-born journalist Amir Taheri.
 "This refers to the massive amounts of U.S. dollar notes that Hezbollah is distributing among all the citizens that were effected from the war in Beirut and the south.
 The dollars from Iran are ferried to Beirut via Syria and distributed through networks of militants.
 Anyone who can prove that his home was damaged in the war receives $12,000, a tidy sum in wartorn Lebanon".

 In a TV interview aired on Lebanon's New TV station on 27 August 2006, Nasrallah said that he would not have ordered the capture of two Israeli soldiers if he had known it would lead to such a war: "We do not think, even one percent, that the capture led to a war at this time and of this magnitude.
-I'm convinced and sure that this war was planned and that the capture of these hostages was just their excuse to start their pre-planned war, but if I had known on July 11 ... that the operation would lead to such a war, would I do it?
+I'm convinced and sure that this war was planned and that the capture of these hostages was just their excuse to start their pre-planned war, but if I had known on July 11... that the operation would lead to such a war, would I do it?
 I say no, absolutely not".

+2008 alleged assassination attempt

+On 15 October 2008, Iraqi news source Almalaf, reported that Nasrallah had been poisoned the previous week, quoting sources in Lebanon, and that he was saved by Iranian doctors who went to Lebanon to treat him.
+The sources told the paper that a particularly poisonous chemical substance was used against the Shia militia leader.
+His medical condition was apparently critical for several days until Iranian doctors came and managed to save his life.
+Almalaf claimed that the sources believed it was highly likely that the poisoning was an Israeli assassination attempt.